jmcuneo/cs4241-the-other-one/README.md

 ## Project

 We chose to make a simple piano app that uses the WebAudio API to generate the sounds.
 Simply click the buttons and hear the sound.
-You can also click the radio buttons at the top to change the sound
+You can also change the volume with the slider at the bottom of the page

 Hosting link: TODO